 Team CauseBecause heard out dozens of such stories from BoscoNet.
 There are stories of women who joined self-help groups and are now able to run their houses better.
 There are stories of children whose healthcare expenses were borne by BoscoNet.
 Then there are so many others who are beginning their lives all over again when all that they ever had was devastated by natural disasters…

 Any individual who wishes to join hands with BoscoNet can do so in kind or through donations.
-To know more about BoscoNet’s work, they can write to info@bosconet.in.
+To know more about BoscoNet’s work, they can write to [email protected].